Oortonaut/PluginFactory/README.md

 extremely slow if you create a new factory for every new object.

 Use Assembly.Load() to activate plugins before creating the factory.

+# Performance

+On an i5-5670K, underclocked, the benchmark shows an overhead of ~26ns.
+This was a best case; usually it runs 30-31ns.

+Factory = 25.8ns, Alloc = 8.5ns, Total = 34.3ns
+YAY :)

+We can of course naively reciprocate this to get a real big number - about 38 million in this case.
+If you are creating that many objects, hell, good for you, but I never will, at least from a plugin.
+So there's that.